-Limited partnerships (LP's) are more intensely regulated than general partnerships.
-LP's consist of general partners and limited partners.
-The general partner(s) manage the business and have no liability protection.
-The limited partner(s) are usually investors that are not involved in the day-to-day running of the business and whose liability is limited to the extent of their investment.
+A limited partnership (LP) consists of general partners and limited partners.
+The general partner(s) manage the business and usually have no liability protection.
+The limited partner(s) are usually investors that are not involved in the day-to-day running of the business and whose liability is normally limited to the extent of their investment.